monsoonmaelstrom/book2/book2.md

 “All the same reasons as before,” he tells me.

 “All the same reasons as before don’t *really* apply, Peter.
 I think she’s pretty much aware of all the secrets you were keeping, which was what she had a problem with.
-That problem is pretty much solved now.”
+That problem is basically solved now.”

 He says nothing.